 The research that revealed vitamin B6 is a neurotoxin was published in the early ’40s.
 Unna and Antopol are responsible for the original studies that resulted in toxicity among animals with very large doses of vitamin B6.
 Research through the decades continued with the assumption that only large doses caused toxicity.

 This large dose toxicity assumption was challenged by London researchers, Dalton & Dalton.
 In 1985, Dalton & Dalton first observed that 40% of women who had been taking vitamin supplements for premenstrual syndrome AND had plasma levels above normal, showed signs of vitamin B6 toxicity.
-Their signs included tingling and shooting pains, burning/prickling of limbs, clumsiness, loss of full control of bodily movements and mouth numbness.
-In the 1987 follow up study with 172 women, Dalton & Dalton found that vitamin B6 toxicity was possible with B6 supplementation levels as low as 50 mg.
+Their signs included tingling and shooting pains, burning/prickling of limbs, clumsiness, loss of full control of bodily movements, and mouth numbness.
+In the 1987 follow-up study with 172 women, Dalton & Dalton found that vitamin B6 toxicity was possible with B6 supplementation levels as low as 50 mg.
+Their research shows that 60% of the subjects who had a raised B6 serum level showed signs of neurological symptoms.
 Their research was ridiculed and ignored at the time.

 In a follow-up newspaper article debating the toxicity of vitamin B6, Arnold Beckett with the Vitamin B6 Scientific Task Group stated, “The unrepresentative Dalton study has been deemed worthless by the medical and scientific community.
 If Dalton’s findings were even partially valid there would be a veritable epidemic of vitamin B6 neurotoxicity”.
 THERE WOULD BE A VERITABLE EPIDEMIC OF VITAMIN B6 NEUROTOXICITY.
 Remember these words.